Holomorphic curves in exploded manifolds: Kuranishi structure: Introduction

 \section{Introduction}

 \

-In this paper, we shall construct a concrete kind of Kuranishi structure on the moduli stack of holomorphic curves in exploded manifolds.
-Because the category of exploded manifolds extends the category of smooth manifolds, this construction includes a new construction of Kuranishi structures on the moduli stack of holomorphic curves in compact symplectic manifolds.
-Definitions for exploded manifolds can be found in \cite{iec}, and compactness results for the moduli stack of holomorphic curves in exploded manifolds are found in \cite{cem}.
+In this paper, we construct a species of Kuranishi structure on the moduli stack of holomorphic curves in exploded manifolds.\footnote{For a brief introduction to exploded manifolds, see \cite{scgp}; a more thorough introduction is \cite{iec}, and \cite{elc} is a dictionary comparing log schemes and exploded manifolds. } Using \cite{vfc} we can then construct a virtual fundamental class from such a Kuranishi structure.
+Because the category of exploded manifolds extends that of smooth manifolds, our construction includes a new construction of Kuranishi structures on the moduli stack of holomorphic curves in any compact symplectic manifold.

 \